Client Timeouts

 You’re probably dropping packets.

-In most cases, where listen_disabled_num doesn’t apply, you’re likely dropping packets for some reason.
+In many cases, you’re likely dropping packets for some reason.
 Either a firewall is in the way and has run out of stateful tracking slots, or your network card or switch is dropping packets.

 You’ll most likely see this manifest as: